Advanced History & Theory 2 PG (9781.3)

 Work placement, internships or practicums

-Additional information, including assignment and submission requirements will be provided in separate handouts, if needed.
+Additional information, including assignment and submission requirements, will be provided in separate handouts, if needed.
 Reading and complying with this information and instruction is a requirement for students enrolled in this unit.
-Information in the form of a project brief will also be available on the unit Moodle site.
-Compliance with the project brief forms part of the Assessment tasks of the unit outline

 Announcements made during lectures, or sent to your University of Canberra student email address, will be deemed to have been made to the whole group.
 Students are responsible for regularly checking their UC student email.